Rayc940/ece5160-fast-robot/lab2/lab.md

 ## Acknowledgment

-I referenced [Jeffrey Cai](https://jcai2565.github.io/2025/02/02/lab1.html) and [Aidan McNay](https://aidan-mcnay.github.io/fast-robots-docs/lab1/#)’s pages from last year.
+I referenced [Aidan McNay](https://aidan-mcnay.github.io/fast-robots-docs/lab1/#)’s pages from last year.

 Parts of this report and website formatting were assisted by AI tools (ChatGPT) for grammar checking and webpage structuring.
 All code was written, tested, and validated by the author.